pumbaasdad/aws-account/README.md

  * A workspace that will trigger when terraform is updated in you `system-restore` repository fork.
  * A variable in the `system-restore` workspace defining the role that will be assumed to run terraform from the `system-restore` repository.
+* A variable in the `system-restore` workspace defining the alias for the `system-restore` sub-account.

 # Initial Setup